Dounx/gwitch/README.md

-## NOTE: DON'T use this gem for now, It should be realsed next week.
+## NOTE: DON'T use this gem for now, It should be released next week.

 ## Gwitch